 How do you successfully stage the world’s greatest sporting event?
-The 2012 London Olympics has been a massive undertaking by the U.K. and local governments.
+The 2012 London Olympics has been a massive facilities management undertaking by the U.K. and local governments.
 This is because in order to stage a successful Olympics the host country must have the infrastructure built to handle the demands of over 10,000 athletes, hundreds of thousands of visitors and international communications.

 Most people only see the glory and failures of athletes on television.
 What you don’t see are the facilities behind the Olympics that will make the event transparent to the public.
 For the 2012 London Olympics these behind the scenes facilities and services include centres for energy, communications, power, water and the Olympic Village.
 In addition, the public transportation system has been updated.

 Together these centers and services (as well as other smaller centres around the country) will support 9 Olympic Park venues, 13 London sports facilities, 10 out of London facilities and 6 road venues.
 If all goes well the only complaints you will hear about will be about subjective judging and not the conditions of the facilities.

 Hopefully, each centre facility was constructed with the help of an enterprise asset management (EAM) system or at the very least, future facility management will implement computerized maintenance management software (CMMS) for operations and maintenance.
 Let us take a quick look at each major facility and how it will be used after the Olympics have concluded.

 The Energy Centre

 The Olympic Park Energy Centre is actually two facilities that provide a quarter of all the electricity and all of the hot water and heating into the park.
 They were built for sustainable energy generation at a cost of approximately $176 million dollars.